 The key to email marketing is to smartly and fairly capture emails, and create a consistent schedule filled with content that your users crave.
 Ensure that text isn’t gratuitous and the message and desired action is clear.
 Plus, if you aren’t sure how often you should be emailing users, just start with once a week (you know the saying, less is more).

 Finally, there are plenty of amazing providers that can track users’ behaviors and personalize content, but you don’t really need to begin with them.
 Something as simple as Mailchimp – which is free up to 2000 subscribers – is a great starting point.
+Another great email marketing tool with a free version is Sendinblue, which you can read its review here.

 - Cultivate Community On Social Media